 Dickerson said that all the estate has received is the letter, and further documentation of the debt is needed.
 He anticipated that U.S. Enterprises would file a formal claim with the probate court.

 “This is a claim that lacks any supporting documentation,” Dickerson said.
 “We’re going to review and investigate as necessary.”

-McIver said money from those estate will help pay off $350,000 that Diane promised in her will to a few people who worked for her, as well as help with their children’s education.
+McIver’s attorney has said he will not profit from the sales of his former wife’s possessions.
+Money from the estate sales will help pay off $350,000 that Diane promised in her will to a few people who worked for her, as well as help with their children’s education, he said.

 About the Author